 Dr. Gray founded Gray’s Trauma-Informed Care Services in 2017.
-Her organization focuses on educating providers with the latest evidence-based research for trauma-informed care.
-She has worked in violence prevention and intervention, as non-sworn law enforcement, for 26, years.
-She switched her professional career focus to psychobiomedical integrated care four years ago.
+Her organization focuses on educating providers with the latest evidence-based research on helping improve the quality of service for victims in a trauma-informed manner.
+She has worked in violence prevention and intervention, as non-sworn law enforcement, for three decades.
+She incorporated integrated healthcare education and consultation into her professional career, to improve the experience of victims through the criminal justice, medical, and legal process.
+Dr. Gray’s company networks and collaborates with various organizations to pioneer best practices for non-sworn law enforcement, law enforcement, mental health, social workers, community healthcare workers and healthcare providers.

-Dr. Gray’s company networks and collaborates with various organizations to pioneer best practices, methodologies, modalities and treatments for non-sworn law enforcement, law enforcement, mental health, social workers, community healthcare workers and healthcare providers.
-She currently has six publications and one textbook collaboration.
-Dr. Gray has received a letter of commendation from the late Senator John McCain for Outstanding and Charitable work in the creation of a battered women’s shelter; a congressional award from Congressmen Ken Calvert, in the 42nd district for Outstanding Community Works in Violence Prevention and Intervention; She received the Pioneer in Leadership and Victim Assistance Award, and the Award for Outstanding Work in Crime Victim Advocacy from the National Organization for Victim Assistance (NOVA) and is an award Honoree for the Margery Fry Outstanding Victim Advocate and Edith Surgan Victim Activist Award.
+Dr. Gray has received a letter of commendation from the late Senator John McCain for Outstanding and Charitable work in the creation of a battered women’s shelter; a congressional award from Congressmen Ken Calvert, in the 42nd district for Outstanding Community Works in Violence Prevention and Intervention; She received the Pioneer in Leadership and Victim Assistance Award, and the Award for Outstanding Work in Crime Victim Advocacy from the National Organization for Victim Assistance (NOVA) and is an award Honoree for the Margery Fry Outstanding Victim Advocate, Edith Surgan Victim Activist Award, and many more honors.

 Dr. Gray is specialized in: Public and community health, American Indian health policy, behavior processes, domestic violence, resilience, violence-conflict and human rights, gender violence, women’s studies, forensic and correctional psychology, law enforcement administration, situational crime prevention, human/sex trafficking, trauma-informed care, integrated care, patient-centered behavioral health, patient-centered medical homes, quality improvement and assurances and lean six sigma (project & program management).

 Currently, Dr. Gray holds credentials as a Clinically-Certified Forensic Domestic Violence and Doctoral Addictions Counselor & Certified Human Trafficking Victim Services Provider.
 She completed the Opioid Use Disorder (OUD) Education program with an emphasis on Identification, Counseling and Treatment at Harvard Medical School through the (Continuing Medical Education Dept).
 She is a certified project and program management professional (PMP); She is value stream map, 5S, A3, Kaizens and Hoshin Kanri certified.
 Finally, Dr. Gray is a certified Lean Six Sigma Green Belt and Certified Six Sigma Black Belt and a Lean Six Sigma Black Belt in Healthcare.
-Finally, Dr. Gray is a member in good standing of Phi Kappa Phi, Gamma Beta Phi, NSCS, GKIHS, Kappa Delta Pi, Health Occupation Students of America, National Association of African American Honors Program, SCLA and and is the former President of Epsilon Sigma Alpha – Psi Gamma at Arizona State.
+Finally, Dr. Gray has been a member in good standing of Phi Kappa Phi, Gamma Beta Phi, NSCS, GKIHS, Kappa Delta Pi, Health Occupation Students of America, National Association of African American Honors Program, SCLA and and is the former President of Epsilon Sigma Alpha – Psi Gamma at Arizona State.

 During her working years, Dr. Goyal has done services for non-profit organizations aimed at community-level oral health prevention.
 She provided clinical services and health education to improve and maintain the oral health of patients.
 She has also conducted various oral health camps at different schools and villages in order to spread oral health awareness and education to the public.
 The Indian Dental Association awarded her with a Certificate of Appreciation for outstanding work in the field.